Presentation Timer

 Time to wrap up.
 Finish your final points and conclude.

-QR Code Sharing
+QR Code for the Room

 Silent Mode